Milton Nienov

 Milton Nienov (born 29 March 1968) is a Brazilian football coach and former professional goalkeeper.
-He has over 12 years of playing experience and 25 years of coaching experience, having worked with clubs and national teams in Brazil, South Africa, Tanzania, Botswana, Sudan and Qatar.
+He has over 12 years of playing experience and 26 years of coaching experience, having worked with clubs and national teams in Brazil, South Africa, Tanzania, Botswana, Sudan and Qatar.

-Club career
+Playing career

 Nienov began his youth career as a footballer with Brazilian club Chapecoense, playing as a goalkeeper, and going on to make his professional debut with Figueirense.
 He also played with several clubs in the Brazilian football league system, such as ABC, Brasil de Farroupilha and Esportivo.

 Managerial career

 Milton Nienov obtained his CBF A and CBF Pro License with the Brazilian Football Confederation.

-In 2001, he joined Figueirense FC as a goalkeeper coach, working for the club for four years until 2005.
+In 2001, he joined Figueirense FC, working for the club for four years until 2005.
 He later signed for Sport Recife between 2005 and 2007, and Vasco da Gama in 2007 until 2008.
 In 2009, he signed with South African club Free State Stars F.C. for five years until 2014, and later, Polokwane City F.C. for a year until 2015.
-He also worked at Simba S.C. between 2021 and 2022, Young Africans S.C. between 2022 and 2023, Al-Merrikh between 2024 and 2025, and most recently, Al-Khor in 2025.
+He also worked at Simba S.C. between 2021 and 2022, Young Africans S.C. between 2022 and 2023, Al-Merrikh between 2024 and 2025, Al-Khor in 2025, and most recently, the Figueirense under-20 squad.
 He has also had other roles, such as technical director, with Super Eagles.

 He was called up to the technical team of the Botswana national football team in the qualifiers of the 2026 FIFA World Cup.